jlund/ansible-ruby-common/README.md

     rails_env: This role includes a convenient shell script that lets you invoke Rake commands using Bundler with the proper RAILS_ENV environment variable set.
 This script is placed in /usr/local/bin/rake-env.
 This can be useful in other tasks (e.g. if you wanted to run a Rake task using the command module).
 This variable is used to control the Rails environment for this script and is set to "production" by default.

+    ruby_bundler_flags: This variable controls any extra flags that you would like to be passed to RubyGems when Bundler is first installed.
+For example, you can set this to "--no-document" to disable documentation generation, or "--version VERSION" to install a particular version of Bundler.
+The default is blank, and no extra flags are passed.

 This role also includes a GC wrapper shell script that lets you tune the Ruby garbage collection settings.
 This script is placed in /usr/local/bin/ruby-gc-wrapper.
 These three variables are used within the template that generates this script:

     ruby_free_min: Sets the RUBY_FREE_MIN environment variable.